 Objectives of the training

-Developed for professional and young people, the aims of the training are to:
+Developed for professionals and children, the aims of the training are to:

 - provide a platform to develop understanding about the processes involved in radicalisation